 Ever wonder why Americans always vote in federal elections (and many state, and local elections [PDF]) on Tuesdays?
 There are a few reasons—including a little something to do with the horse and buggy.

 Between 1788 and 1845, states decided their own voting dates.
-In 2012, then-Historian of the Senate Don Ritchie told NPR that strategy resulted in chaos, a "crazy quilt of elections" held all across the country at different times to pick the electors—the white, male property owners who would cast their votes for president on the first Wednesday of December.
+In 2012, Senate historian Don Ritchie told NPR that strategy resulted in chaos, a “crazy quilt of elections” held all across the country at different times to pick the electors—the white, male property owners who would cast their votes for president on the first Wednesday of December.

 Monday was out, because it would require people to travel to the polls by buggy on the Sunday Sabbath.
 Wednesday was also not an option, because it was market day, and farmers wouldn’t be able to make it to the polls.
 So it was decided that Tuesday would be the day that Americans would vote in elections, and in 1845, Congress passed a law that presidential elections would be held on the Tuesday after the first Monday in November.